Handelabra/WorkshopSample/RuduenMod/README.md

 For more information please visit the Trello board: https://trello.com/b/vYBMImbg/sotm-workshop

+# To Do

+- Make an overarching pass to distinguish between hero actions (when a hero/character does something) and player actions (when a player does something), because Guise effects can blur the two, and theoretical situations where cards change hands can occur.

+# Licenses

 New work by Ruduen.
 Available under CC BY 4.0.
 See "License - Ruduen" for details.
 Original work Copyright (c) 2020 Handelabra Games Inc. Available under MIT License.
 See "License - Handlabra" for details.